Paektu Mountain: Current geography and geology

+Heaven Lake has a circumference of 12 to 14 km, with an average depth of 213 m and maximum depth of 384 m.
+From mid-October to mid-June, the lake is typically covered with ice.
 Water flows north out of the lake, and near the outlet there is a 70 m waterfall.
 The mountain is the source of the Songhua, Tumen and Yalu rivers.
 The Tumen and the Yalu form the northern border between North Korea and Russia and China.

 Climate

 The weather on the mountain can be very erratic, sometimes severe.
 The annual average temperature at the peak is -4.9 C. During summer, temperatures of about 18 C or higher can be reached, and during winter temperatures can drop to -48 C. The lowest record temperature was -51 C on 2 January 1997.
 The average temperature is about -24 C in January, and 10 C in July, remaining below freezing for eight months of the year.
 The average wind speed is 42 km/h, peaking at 63 km/h.
 The relative humidity averages 74%.

 Geological history

+The geological origin of Mount Paekdu remains a mystery.
+Two leading theories are a hotspot, or an uncharted portion of the Pacific Plate sinking beneath Mount Paekdu.

-Beginning in about 5 million years ago, Paektu volcano erupted mainly a series of basaltic lava flows, forming a lava plateau.
-The construction of the cone of the volcano began in approximately 1 million years ago as the eruptive materials transitioned into trachytic pyroclastic and lava flows.
-During the cone-construction stage, major Plinian-type eruptions occurred in 448, 67.6, 85.8 and 24.5 thousand years ago (ka) and deposited ash in the Japan sea.
-The construction of cone was terminated with two well-recognized major explosive eruptions, Tianwenfeng and Millennium.
+Beginning about 5 million years ago, Paekdu Mountain erupted, releasing a series of basaltic lava flows that formed a lava plateau.
+The construction of the cone of the volcano began approximately 1 million years ago, as the eruptive materials transitioned into trachytic, pyroclastic, and lava flows.
+During the cone-construction stage, major Plinian-type eruptions occurred 448, 67.6, 85.8 and 24.5 thousand years ago (ka) and deposited ash in the Sea of Japan.
+The cone's growth was halted by two widely-recognized major explosive eruptions: Tianwenfeng and Millennium.